albacoretuna/how-to-annoy-a-web-developer/README.md

 * Report bugs couple of months after noticing it, but expect a fix right away after reporting it.
 * Don't focus on describing a problem but instead try to offer a solution or even prescribe an implementation.
 * Ask for implementing features that make the website slower, and harm user experience.
 Likes lots of pop ups and carousels.
+* Ask for old browser support, "Site needs to work in IE 6" even if under half a percent of your visitors are using that browser

 ## <a name="project-manager">Section 9   -   If You Are a Project Manager</a>